elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

 ---

-### Which pattern category does the Composite pattern fall under?
+### The Composite pattern belongs to which design pattern family?

 <details>
   <summary>